 Make Your Web Design Responsive

-Website traffic is almost equally split between desktop and mobile users, so you need to make your site fully functional on both device types.
+Website traffic is almost equally split between desktop and mobile devices, so you need to make your site fully functional on both device types.
 Responsive web design ensures your site seamlessly adapts to any screen size and gives users a comfortable browsing experience on any device type.

 Large images, text, graphics, and other elements should be cropped and rearranged on smaller screens; otherwise, you might end up with an awkwardly cut header image and indecipherable text.

-Optimize the Website Speed
+Optimize Your Website Speed

 The speed with which your site loads plays a bigger role in your site’s success than you might imagine.
 Slow web pages have high drop-off rates, as a lot of web visitors don’t stick around if the site doesn’t load immediately.
 Google interprets this as a negative user experience and drops the site’s rankings on results pages.